zeek/zeek-docs/doc/scripts/base/frameworks/logging/main.zeek.rst

       writer: :zeek:type:`Log::Writer` :zeek:attr:`&default` = :zeek:see:`Log::default_writer` :zeek:attr:`&optional`
          The logging writer implementation to use.

-      pred: :zeek:type:`function` (rec: :zeek:type:`any`) : :zeek:type:`bool` :zeek:attr:`&optional` :zeek:attr:`&deprecated` = *"Remove in 4.1.
-PolicyHooks will replace the $pred function."*
-         Indicates whether a log entry should be recorded.
-         If not given, all entries are recorded.

-         :rec: An instance of the stream's ``columns`` type with its fields set to the values to be logged.

-         :returns: True if the entry is to be recorded.

       path: :zeek:type:`string` :zeek:attr:`&optional`
          Output path for recording entries matching this